Frequently Asked Questions

 Yes.
 The lab we use for testing is ISAG accredited (International Society of Animal Genetics).

-Although our lab is highly accurate, no medical, scientific, or genetic testing is ever 100% accurate - there are simply too many places for errors to occur.
+Although the lab we use is highly accurate, no medical, scientific, or genetic testing is ever 100% accurate - there are simply too many places for errors to occur.
 The errors can come from any number of places (barn, persons handling samples, allele dropout, heat degradation, contamination, etc.) and any result should be checked against good strong controls, then rechecked, then questioned.

 What can I do with my results from your tests?